jenozu/rf-scanner/puro/EMAIL_SETUP.md

 # Email Setup Guide - Auto-Send Shipping Labels

 ## Overview
-The shipping system can automatically email PDF labels to `aobryan@marind.ca` (or any email address you configure) when shipments are created.
+The shipping system can automatically email PDF labels to your configured recipient address when shipments are created.

 ---